victornnamdii/altschool/assignments/cloud-assignment/README.md

 - If the line is commneted out, uncomment it
 - Change the line to `PasswordAuthentication no`
 - Press ESC to and save the new changes by typing: wq!
+- Restart the ssh service with `sudo service ssh restart`

 **Disable password based auth for ssh**
 - sudo vim /etc/ssh/sshd_config